Klinogicare® Quantum Magnetic Storm

 Low-intensity field for gentle metabolic stimulation, without muscle contraction.

-Focused technology often used in aesthetics for muscle training.
+Focused technology often used in the aesthetic field for muscle training.

 Static Magnetic Therapy